Wood Brothers Racing: Bill Elliott (2007–2010)

 In 2007, Schrader and young Jon Wood planned to share driving duties in the No. 21 car.
 Wood participated in one of the two races he attempted but was then pulled from both the No. 21 and his No. 47 Busch car due to medical issues.
 As a result, 1988 champion Bill Elliott was brought in to address qualifying and sponsorship challenges.
 The sponsors remained the same as in 2006.
 The Wood Brothers also entered a second car numbered 47 (JTG Daugherty Racing's car number) for two events: Las Vegas with Schrader and Kansas with Jon.
 Unfortunately, both drivers failed to qualify for their respective races.

-In 2008, Elliott, Marcos Ambrose, and Jon Wood shared driving duties for the No. 21 car.
+In 2008, Elliot, Marcos Ambrose, and Jon Wood shared driving duties for the No. 21 car.
 Ambrose, who drove the JTG Daugherty No. 59, had committed to a partial schedule before the two teams ended their partnership.
 He recorded a best finish of third at Watkins Glen and had a strong performance in his debut race at Sonoma Raceway.
 Ambrose later began driving part-time for the JTG Daugherty Racing No. 47 team at Indy.
 When JTG switched to Toyota, he left the Wood Brothers team, taking sponsor McKee Foods with him.
 Jon Wood competed in two races that season, while Elliott participated in 24, achieving a best finish of 12th.

 In 2009, the Wood Brothers competed in a partial schedule, participating in only 13 races after Air Force and McKee Foods switched to other teams, leaving Ford as the sole sponsor through their Motorcraft brand.
 The season featured four Top-10 qualifying efforts, with a season-best fourth place at Indianapolis.
 Bill Elliott's Motorcraft Ford Fusion achieved four Top-16 finishes, and the team earned over $1.3 million.

 In 2010, the Wood Brothers returned to the racetrack to celebrate their 60th anniversary in NASCAR.
 They aimed for their fifth Daytona 500 victory at Daytona in February, with Bill Elliott driving the Motorcraft Ford Fusion.
 Quick Lane Tire and Auto Centers also joined as a sponsor for the season.
 Elliott competed in eleven races that year, while Roush Fenway Racing development driver Trevor Bayne made his Sprint Cup debut with the Wood Brothers in the AAA Texas 500 on November 7.